stellaquizas/system-demo/README.md

 2. **system-rest**: Contains the Spring Boot backend code (managed by the backend team)
 3. **system-vue**: Contains the Vue.js frontend code (managed by the frontend team)

+When set up for development, the component repositories (`system-rest` and `system-vue`) should be cloned inside the main `system-demo` repository directory.
+The `.gitignore` file in the main repository is configured to ignore these component folders, allowing each repository to maintain its own independent Git history.

+This structure enables:

+- Independent development and versioning of each component
+- Separate CI/CD pipelines for frontend and backend
+- Centralized orchestration and deployment through the main repository
+- Team autonomy while maintaining system cohesion

 ### 3.1 Versioning Strategy

 - The main **system-demo** repository controls the **single version** for the entire system